elvis-epx/IoT/mpy/README.md

 Each profile may also add any number of files from lib/third/ folder.
 These modules are third-party modules, generally device drivers, that are included in the source code for convenience.
-We generally tweak these modules to make them more reliable and for them to fit better in our event-loop-based framework.
+We generally tweak these modules to make them more reliable and to fit better in our event-loop-based framework.

 The lib/epx/netnow.py module interfaces with ESP-NOW and is used only by the profiles that employ ESP-NOW (currently, only the "scale" profile).